winobes/winobes.github.io/_posts/2018-08-08-im-moving-to-sweden.md

 The internet lets people from across the world connect, find shared experiences, and build communities.
 It also enables interaction between people who have very little in common and may sometimes feel at opposition with each other.
-I think that access can be a great force for good---and is something worth preserving---but it can also cause serious discord.
+I think that access can be a great force for good---and is something worth preserving---but it can also conttribute to discord with serious real-world implications.

 When we're interpreting language, context is key.
 Social context is especially key.